dafrito/parsegraph/README.md

   }
 });

-// Paint the graph; build the scene. while (cld.crank());
+// Paint the graph and build the scene. while (cld.crank());

 // Render the graph.